 I will never choose between UV protection and beauty again. ~ Hillary Fogelson

 Thinking of a relaxing vacation?
-Better yet, are you dreaming of living near the water?
+Or better yet, are you dreaming of living near the water?
 Spain is a culture that loves the sun, sand and sangria.
 Ever wonder why people are not as depressed if they spend time outdoors?
-So much research has come out in the past few years about positive mental health in people living closer to the sea.

 According to MD Anderson Center in Madrid, more than 5,000 people in Spain were diagnosed with melanoma in 2015.
 Experts expect that number to rise here by 10% a year for the next 20 years.
 “The good news is,” says Dr. Pilar Lopez Criado, Medical Oncologist at MD Anderson Cancer Center Madrid, “that this increase in incidence does not translate into an increase in mortality due to the greater number of diagnoses.”
 Melanoma takes about 20 years to develop after continued exposure to the sun so an ounce of prevention is good medicine.